Celio (rione of Rome): History

 Up to 1870, the area was moderately inhabited, with some major religious building and many archaeological remains appearing in the vast filed and vineyards.
 Following to the unification of Italy, the district was among the first to be urbanized, between 1872 and 1873, with new service buildings and residences for the newcomers.

 Particularly, a military hospital was built on the summit of the Caelian hill between 1885 and 1891, close to the medieval site of Santo Stefano in Formis, an ancient monastery with an annexed hospital.

 Up until the postwar period, the road scheme has been reworked in the lower part of the rione, near the Colosseo, and in 1968 a big public housing complex, that was located among Piazza Celimontana, Via Claudia, Via Annia and Via dei Simmachi, was demolished: the plot, facing the military hospital, is now a public park (Parco della Pace).

 Geography

 The rione was established in 1921, detaching portions of land from Monti and Campitelli.
 It is moderately inhabited and scarcely congested, and can be considered a working-class borough, if compared with more central rioni.

-However, the rione is dense with hotels and B&Bs for tourists, because of its position, very close to the Colosseo.
+The rione is dense with hotels and B&Bs, restaurants, and bars for tourists, because of its position, very close to the Colosseo.